NVIDIA/spark-rapids/docs/FAQ.md

 ### Why is Avro library not found by RAPIDS?

-Make sure you run the Spark job by using the `--jars` or `--packages` option followed by the file path or maven path to RAPIDS jar since that is the preferred way to run RAPIDS accelerator.
+If you are getting a warning `Avro library not found by the RAPIDS plugin.` or if you are getting the `java.lang.NoClassDefFoundError: org/apache/spark/sql/v2/avro/AvroScan` error, make sure you ran the Spark job by using the `--jars` or `--packages` option followed by the file path or maven path to RAPIDS jar since that is the preferred way to run RAPIDS accelerator.

 ### What is the default RMM pool allocator?